MicrocontrollersDev/Alternatives/docs/latest/patcher.md

-# Patcher "Alternatives"
+# (Poly)Patcher "Alternatives"

-PolyPatcher is a fork of Patcher and is a 1.8.9-1.12.2 performance, bug fix, and QOL mod There is no 1.20+ version, and so this is not a real alternatives list in the usual sense.
+PolyPatcher is a fork of Patcher and is a 1.8.9/1.12.2 performance, bug fix, and QOL mod.
+There is no version for newer Minecrafts, and so this is not a real alternatives list in the usual sense.

-This list is based off features that exist in PolyPatcher and/or Patcher, as some features may only exist in one but not the other.
+This list is based off all features that exist in PolyPatcher and/or Patcher, as some features may only exist in one but not the other.

 ### Bug Fixes